Fifth Grade Student Field Trips

 In the ecosystems lab, students will work in teams to build a variety of food webs.
 This activity concludes with students presenting to their classmates how energy moves through their food webs and designing possible solutions to the detrimental effects of invasive species and human influences on their food web.
 The geography, history, and citizen involvement in the spread of invasive species will help your students progress with Social Science Standards.

 As we wrap up, we remind them all the ways in which scientific tools, processes and ways of thinking were incorporated into our day.
 We conclude by personally introducing them to current STEM scientists here at the aquarium, plus others on the Island and around Detroit.

-In order for students to get the best educational impact from our Grade 5 DPSCD Belle Isle Aquarium field trips, teachers must complete one of the 4-day Summer Teacher Institutes, in 2017, 2018, or 2019 before bringing their class to the Belle Isle Aquarium.
-Therefore, you must register and complete a 4-day Summer Teacher Institute in order for your classes to benefit from a BIA field trip.
-Please register by June 15, 2017.
+In order for students to get the best educational impact from our Grade 5 DPSCD Belle Isle Aquarium field trips, teachers must complete one of the 4-day Summer Teacher Institutes, in 2018 or 2019 before bringing their class to the Belle Isle Aquarium.

 To ask questions about the Summer Teacher Institutes, contact:

 Summer Institute Coordinator: